avihu111/avihu111.github.io/_drafts/2018-09-5-real-time-RL.md

 <side>Is there anything dangerous/pathological about doing this?</side>
 The velocity ($\Delta R$) and acceleration ($\Delta^2 R$) appear to be useful signals.
 A simple heurstic could be to maximise them in place of the true $R$.

+## Problem

+We dont get the return.
+So we cannot use X types of learning.
+Also.
+TD updates dont make sense.
+WHY?!?!

+If arbitrary things can happen in the future, the we have little hope of being able to learn much.
+What if we know the rewards are monotonic?
+Still doesnt help much...

+Without strong priors, this is a really hard problem!??!

 ## Learning